Your Destination for Information

 Added by Eden Ransdell on October 15, 2016 at 3:30pm — No Comments

 October 11 is the last day to register to vote for 2016 elections.
-Harrison County residents can register in person at the Clerk's Office (300 North Capitol Ave., Room #203, in Corydon) or online at www.indianavoters.com if you have a valid Indiana…Continue
+Harrison County residents can register in person at the Clerk's Office (300 North Capitol Ave., Room #203, in Corydon) or online at www.indianavoters.com if you have a valid Indiana Driver's License.
+You can also use this website to update your address…Continue

 Added by Eden Ransdell on October 10, 2016 at 2:59pm — No Comments

 It's time for another season of Children's Programming at HCPL.
 We have programs designed for all ages, from newborns through 18.
-You can sign up in person at any library branch, online on our website, or by calling the library at 812-738-4110.…Continue
+You can sign up in person at any library branch, online on our website, or by calling the library at 812-738-4110.
+Check out our…Continue

 Added by Eden Ransdell on September 19, 2016 at 1:30pm — No Comments

 If you like Overdrive, or are interested in getting free e-books and audiobooks, HCPL has a new service called Axis360.
-It comes in two major formats: a Windows PC program that will allow you to read books on your computer screen, and a mobile app that can handle both e-books and audiobooks (currently…Continue
+It comes in two major formats: a Windows PC program that will allow you to read books on your computer screen, and a mobile app that can handle both e-books and audiobooks (currently available for iOS, Android, and Amazon…Continue

 Added by Eden Ransdell on August 15, 2016 at 4:00pm — No Comments

 Don't forget!
 Saturday, July 30th is the last day to turn in your reading logs and pick up prizes for the Summer Reading program.
-All branches of the library will be open on Saturday from 9 AM until 5…Continue
+All branches of the library will be open on Saturday from 9 AM until 5 PM.

 Added by Eden Ransdell on July 27, 2016 at 12:14pm — No Comments